melrief/Hadoop-Log-Tools/README.md

 own script in the *bin* directory.

 The tools provided are divided in three: conversion tools, transformations tools and visualization tools.

+Note that each script support the `-h` option to get an helper.
+This is useful to understand what a script does and what options accepts.

 The list of those tools is:

 **Conversion tools**: they are used to convert *Hadoop* logs to a format easy to manipulate, like json.